 An. albimanus is one of the main vectors of malaria in the Americas (Sinka et al. 2010), and while it usually bites at night and indoors, scientific literature and observations by the local government’s entomologists suggest that they can also bite at dawn and outdoors (Ahumada et al. 2016, Solarte et al. 2017, Ryan et al. 2017, Montoya-Lerma et al. 2011).
 The most recent insecticide resistance testing in the study area (Guapi, Cauca department), conducted by the PMI VectorLink LAC Project and the Cauca Department Health Secretariat (Vector-borne disease Unit) in February 2020, reported a mortality of 100% to diagnostic concentrations of deltamethrin (12.5 µg/ml), alpha-cypermethrin (12.5 µg/ml) and fenitrothion (50 µg/ml ) for An. albimanus.

 The primary entomological indicators for this study are indoor and outdoor human biting rates measured through the use of human landing catches (HLCs) and the entomological inoculation rates estimated through sporozoite rates and mosquito densities in the municipalities of Guapi and Timbiquí in the Cauca Department.
 The MSPS and INS will be responsible for ITN distribution and IRS implementation in the study areas, while the PMI VectorLink LAC Project will focus on post-intervention entomological monitoring through HLCs, Prokopack aspirators, and cone bioassays, a qualitative study which includes Focus Group Discussions (FGDs) and a Knowledge, Attitudes and Practices (KAP) survey related to the interventions.
-The project will also focus on scaling up capacity as outlined in section 5.

 The objective of this evaluation is to determine the entomological impact of ITNs and IRS when delivered under ideal circumstances in a key malaria transmission site in Colombia, where An. albimanus is the primary vector.
 LAC countries can use the results to make informed decisions on if, how, when, and where to invest in each of these vector control interventions in order to achieve maximum impact with available resources.